cptanalatriste/data-safe-haven/docs/source/management/logs.md

 The logs can be filtered using [Kusto Query Language (KQL)](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-query-overview).

+## Storage logs

+Depending on how different parts of Data Safe Haven storage are provisioned, logs may differ.

+### Sensitive data logs

+The sensitive data containers are the [ingress and egress containers](./data.md).
+Logs from these containers are ingested into the [SRE's log analytics workspace](#log-workspace).
+There are two tables,

+`StorageBlobLogs`
+: Events occurring on the blob containers.
+: For example data being uploaded, extracted or read.

+`AzureMetrics`
+: Various metrics on blob container utilisation and performance.
+: This table is not reserved for the firewall and other resources may log to it.

+### Desired state data logs

+The desired state container holds the data necessary to configure virtual machines in an SRE.
+Logs from the desired state container are ingested into the [SRE's log analytics workspace](#log-workspace).
+There are two tables,

+`StorageBlobLogs`
+: Events occurring on the blob containers.
+: For example data being uploaded, extracted or read.

+`AzureMetrics`
+: Various metrics on blob container utilisation and performance.
+: This table is not reserved for the firewall and other resources may log to it.

 ## Container logs

 Some of the Data Safe Haven infrastructure is provisioned as containers.